 Pulitzer laureate Claudia Emerson lauded his work for its “inventiveness, lyricism and mystery,” and said, “I like the way he plays with memory and finally catches memory off its guard.”
-MacArthur Fellow Eleanor Wilner spoke of his “wonderfully protean imagination, one thing turning into another, everything loaning life and motion to the next.”
-Best American Poetry editor David Lehman applauded his “marvelous verse-making skill.
-The breath of his utterances is remarkable.”
+MacArthur Fellow Eleanor Wilner cited his “wonderfully protean imagination, one thing turning into another, everything loaning life and motion to the next.”
+Best American Poetry editor David Lehman praised his “marvelous verse-making skill” and said “the breath of his utterances is remarkable.”

 Regarding Fealty, poet and essayist Jenny Boully called it a “very necessary living being of a book” and caught the spirit of the work by its tail when she said, “the self shifts; the self inhabits other selves; the spirit can possess and be possessed.”
 Leonard Schwartz, host of the radio show Cross-Cultural Poetics, called it “a celebration of the most extreme fragilities of the body and the planet.”
 And poet Natalie Eilbert offered, “this book is the sermon we need after hours, when life’s sorrow overtakes our vision.”